 - Hidden tang

 The hidden tang chef knife is lighter than the full tang one.
-Its blade is also made up of metal, partially extending into the handle.
+Its blade is also made of metal, partially extending into the handle.
 Full tang is a significantly more affordable chef knife than a hidden tang.

 Points to consider:

 While selecting a knife, keep in mind, not to depend on the amount because, according to my experience, there are knives with exceptionally high rates but have poor performance; either they don’t fit our hands or are made of poor-grade material.
-Just keep your conditions and requirements in mind while shopping an affordable chef knife, and if a cheaper knife matches your needs and you find it perfect, just hurry to get one.
+Just keep your conditions and requirements in mind while shopping for an affordable chef knife, and if a cheaper knife matches your needs and you find it perfect, just hurry to get one.

-By the way, the price may also depend on the amount of labor the knife required, that’s why many professional-grade chef knives and handmade chef knives are available in the market are pricier.
+By the way, the price may also depend on the amount of labor the knife required, that’s why many professional-grade chef knives and handmade chef knives available in the market are pricier.
 Again, it depends on your needs.